fidanazhan/django-sm/README.md

-# django-sm
-Social media clone written in Django for the backend and simple HTML, CSS and Javascript for the frontend.

 # Social Media Clone (QuackQuack App)
 This project is an imitation of a social media website made with Django for backend and basic HTML, CSS, Javascript for the frontend.
 The UI/UX design are made with figma and all the design are code using pure CSS